 - Breakfast: Scrambled eggs cut into strips with a side of steamed avocado.

-- Breakfast: Well-cooked pasta spirals with a simple tomato sauce.
+- Lunch: Well-cooked pasta spirals with a simple tomato sauce.

 - Dinner: Roasted cauliflower florets with a sprinkle of grated cheese.